myfirebase/docs/docs/storage.md

 Syntax : `$storage.getDownloadURL(object)`

-You can get your file URL such like user avatar or document which stored through firebase storage using `getDownloadURL`.
+You can get your file URL of the user avatar or document which stored through firebase storage using `getDownloadURL`.

 ##### Example